Is it possible to know if someone is lying to you?

 From your coworker that says her part of the project is going “good,” to your significant other who says the relationship is “just fine”… These are the top tips on how to spot when someone is lying.

-#1: Know Your Prolific Liars
+#1: Identify Your Prolific Liars

-Here’s the good news: most people are honest.
+The first tip is to identify the liars in your life.
+And here’s the good news: most people are honest.

 What is a prolific liar?